 Located at a central place of the Mysore city is famous for its architecture and beautiful design.
 In a painting inside Mysore palace one can see the picture of the Church along with the King on his city visit.
 You can see the beautiful color glass used inside the church.

-(belongs to Mandya district and also called Bluff) is famous for waterfalls named Gaganchukki and Bharachukki.
+also called Shimsa (belongs to Mandya district and also called Bluff) is famous for waterfalls named Gaganchukki and Bharachukki and at a distance of 70 Kms from Mysore.
 This place has the distinction of starting first Hydro electric project in Asia.
 Temple of Ranganatha can be seen.

 (belongs to Chamarajanagar district) is a famous pilgrim centre and is situated at a distance of 130Kms from Mysore.
 A water stream called Antharagange and Mahadeswara temple are the main attraction of this place.